stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/00_Introduction.md

-title: Introduction to Forms
+title: Introduction to forms
-summary: An introduction to creating a Form instance and handling submissions.
+summary: An introduction to creating a form instance and handling submissions.

 # Forms